LaunchCodeEducation/lchs/src/chapters/css/background.rst

 ----------

 As discussed in the previous chapter, HTML lays out the structure of a webpage.
-However, when programmers make pages only with HTML, the webpages look rather bland.
+However, when programmers make pages only with HTML, they might not be able to really show off their creativity and artistic flair.

 .. figure:: figures/bland-page.png
-   :alt: Webpage with a boring (black text on a white background) heading, paragraph, section, article, and list.
+   :alt: Webpage with plain black text on a white background.
+It includes a heading, paragraph, section, article, and list.

-   HTML by itself makes basic, boring webpages.
+   HTML by itself may not fully reflect a programmer's style.

 When building a website, the structure of each page is important, but so is the appearance of the elements.
-By adding attributes inside the tags, programmers can adjust how an element looks on the screen.
+By adding ``style`` attributes inside the tags, programmers can adjust how an element looks on the screen.

 .. figure:: figures/styled-page.png
    :alt: Webpage with a styled heading, paragraph, section, article, list, and with a background image.